lucydsl/liblucy/readme.md

 # liblucy

 __liblucy__ is the core piece of [Lucy](https://lucylang.org/) the DSL.
 It contains the core compiler that is compiled to wasm for usage in JavaScript environments such as Node.js.
-It also includes the CLI compiler, `lc`.
+It also includes the CLI compiler, `lucyc`.

 ## Contributing